 - Diverse Sourcing Strategies – RPO companies seek out candidates from a broad range of sources including job boards, talent fairs, social media, and partnerships with community organizations.
 These might include veterans associations, colleges, industry associations, and organizations that offer job placement assistance.
 Diversifying your recruiting efforts prevents unintentional bias that may occur when you recruit only from places where minorities are underrepresented (for example, at Ivy League schools which tend to skew toward white males).
-Your RPO partner will also help you craft inclusive job descriptions that invite diverse candidates to apply rather than limiting appeal to a narrow demographic.
+Your RPO partner will also help you craft inclusive job descriptions that invite diverse candidates to apply rather than limiting the appeal to a narrow demographic.

-- Technology – Cutting edge recruiting technology enables RPO firms to serve clients with the best resources on the market including recruiting databases, resume screening, automation, blind assessments, AI, and other technology advances.
+- Technology – Cutting-edge recruiting technology enables RPO firms to serve clients with the best resources on the market including recruiting databases, resume screening, automation, blind assessments, AI, and other technology advances.
 With these tools, RPO can help you reduce bias in your sourcing and screening processes and create better candidate experiences overall.
-This is also a more cost effective option for you, since you won’t have to pay for regular technology upgrades.
+This is also a more cost-effective option for you since you won’t have to pay for regular technology upgrades.
 Instead, you’ll always have access to the latest technology resources of your RPO company.

 - Employer Branding – Candidates – especially younger workers – want to work for diverse and inclusive companies.
-Almost half of employed Millennials say that diversity and inclusion would be an important factor in any new job search (as compared with 33% of Gen Xers and 37% of Baby Boomers).
+Almost half of the employed Millennials say that diversity and inclusion would be an important factor in any new job search (as compared with 33% of Gen Xers and 37% of Baby Boomers).
 To attract these candidates, you’ll need to develop an employer brand that aligns with their values.
 An RPO provider can help you evaluate your current employer brand and create a branding strategy that communicates your message effectively and addresses any current perception problems.

 - Strategy Assessments – Does your current recruiting strategy unintentionally reinforce bias?
 This can happen through sourcing and screening practices, interviews, assessments, geographic recruiting patterns, and other areas of your talent attraction process.
 RPOs help you assess all of these recruiting activities and optimize them for better results.
 This may include automated resume screening, blind assessments, market research, talent mapping, succession planning, and other methodologies.